 Friends of the Archives Banquet

-The "Friends of the Archives Banquet", once scheduled for April 17, 2020, has been postponed indefinitely due to COVID-19.
-Please stay tuned for further developments and the rescheduling of this annual event.
+The "Friends of the Archives Banquet", once scheduled for April 17, 2020, has been rescheduled due to COVID-19.

 The Archival Survey is the Archives's news-letter, published twice annually.
 Browse our issues and stay up to date with current events, archival projects, and learn more about Lutheran history from our historians, theologians, and scholars.

 What's in Your Closet?

 “I have a box of old sermons from my father, a Lutheran pastor.
 Do you think the Archives or the Seminary would be at all interested in them?”
 Um ...Yes ... !